Content is the new advertising.

 2).
 Set a time limit for brainstorming ideas: If you’re brainstorming with your team, then set a time limit for each idea section.
 Brainstorming time disciplines you and your group (if any) to think creatively.

-Note: Make sure you write down your thoughts, ideas, and the time allotted for each brainstorming session.
-This ensures that you don’t forget your goals or exceed the boundaries you’ve set for yourself and your team.
+Note: Make sure that you write down your thoughts, ideas and the time allotted for each brainstorming session.
+This ensures that you don’t forget your goals or exceed the boundaries that you’ve set for yourself and your team.

 This means that you should spend adequate time on your topic research, before producing the content.
 Use survey tools, public APIs or networking to source data and facts that aren’t easily or freely accessible.

 5).
-Prioritize a list of ideas: Now you need to rank your ideas according to their importance.
+Prioritize a list of ideas: Next, you need to rank your ideas according to their importance.
 If you’ve brainstormed some ideas that are worth researching further, it’s time to prioritize them.

 For example, if your ideas are:

-Write headlines, use numbers on the headlines, start introduction with a question, write 5 subheadlines, include data points, capture screenshots, mention industry experts, connect with A-list bloggers, conclude content with a call to action.
+Write headlines, use numbers on the headlines, start introduction with a question, write 5 subheadings, include data points, capture screenshots, mention industry experts, connect with A-list bloggers, conclude content with a call-to-action.

 - Use numbers on the headlines